raspberrypilearning/jam-worksheets/random-sparkles/sense-hat-random-sparkles-variations.md

 First, we'll think up some random numbers and use the `set_pixel` function to place a random colour on a random location on the Sense HAT display.

-1. If you're using the Open Python 3 and create a new file.
+1. If you're using a Raspberry Pi, open Python 3 and create a new file.
+If you're using the web emulator, delete the example code before you begin.

-1. In the new file, start by importing the Sense HAT module
+1. In the new file, start by importing the Sense HAT module.

-    If you're using the real Sense HAT or the Trinket emulator, the import line is:
+    If you're using a real Sense HAT or the Trinket emulator, the import line is:

     ```python
     from sense_hat import SenseHat